ronantakizawa/lorashare/README.md

 Instead of storing N separate adapters, you can extract the shared principal components through PCA and keep only tiny per-adapter coefficients.

-Through **lorashare**, train your LoRAs and then compress them so you can store several task-specific models with the memory size of one adapter.
+**lorashare** lets you train your LoRAs and then compress them so you can store several task-specific models with the memory size of one adapter.

 ## Use Cases